 US STOCKS-Futures flat as investors turn eyes to Fed meeting

-* Fed meeting in view, investors seek stimulus clarity
+* Fed meeting in view, investors looking for stimulus clarity

 * Dec New York manufacturing data on tap, seen rebounding

-* Charter prepares offer letter for Time Warner Cable: source
+* Charter prepping offer letter for Time Warner Cable: source

 * Futures: Dow up 38 pts, S&P 500 and Nasdaq flat

 NEW YORK, Dec 16 (Reuters) - U.S. stock index futures were little changed on Monday, suggesting investors were reluctant to buy even after a steep decline last week, as they turned their focus to an upcoming Federal Reserve policy meeting.